-What to Expect in the Shipping Industry: September 2023
+What to Expect in the Shipping Industry: September 2024

-How Labor Day 2023 Impacts Shipping
+How Labor Day 2024 Impacts Shipping

+This year, Labor Day is Monday, September 2.
 Like most of us, drivers prefer to spend the long weekend with their families.
 This means there are fewer trucks on the road, leading to a spike in shipping rates.
-Drivers who are working the long weekend will expect to earn more, making shipping even more expensive.

-Because it’s an annual event, Labor Day shipping prices and availability shouldn’t be a surprise to experienced shippers and carriers.
+The impact of Labor Day on the national supply chain will linger for a few days after the holiday as shippers catch up on loads delayed by the long weekend.
 By planning your freight needs before or after the holiday, you can lessen the impact on your budget and your supply chain.

 Step-Deck-Trailers

-Now that the shelves are emptied of backpacks, notebooks and dorm furniture, retailers are putting out costumes and candy — and then quickly transitioning to twinkly lights, wrapping paper and literally anything that can be wrapped and opened in December.
+Now that the shelves are emptied of backpacks, notebooks, and dorm furniture, retailers are putting out costumes and candy — and then quickly transitioning to twinkly lights, wrapping paper, and literally anything that can be wrapped and opened in December.

 Dry Van Capacity in September